 Google Analytics uses some terms that the average person may not be familiar with.
 I have added definitions to some of the more common Google Analytics terms you may encounter.

 Users: “Unique visitors”, or a person who has come to your website.

 Sessions: “Visits”, or different times that person came to your site.
 For example, a user could have visited your site at 10am and then came back at 5pm.
 That would count as two sessions for one user.

 Pageviews: Total number of pages viewed by users.

-Bounce Rate: This is the percentage of users who view only one page on your site and then leaves without viewing any other pages.
+Bounce Rate: This is the percentage of users who viewed only one page on your site and then leave without viewing any other pages.

 Pages per Session: How many pages a user viewed in one session.

 Average Session Duration: How long users stay on your site during one session.

 Source: This is where your visitors came from before landing on your site.
 For example, did they come from google.com or your Yelp listing?
 Common sources in Google Analytics are google, yahoo, bing, facebook, etc.

 Medium: This is the medium of the source.
 Common mediums in Google Analytics are organic, cpc, email, referral, social, etc.